chrisconlin/Conlin_Latin102/composition 2.md

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

-"Ut dictum est Hercules immortalitatem, sed Deianira interfecit se ne factum ferret."

-"Ut clause"
+"Dictur Herculem ad immortalitatem ascendisse, sed ob id factum Deianira se interfecit."

-ferret: third person, singualr, imperfect, active, subjunctive of fero Vocabulary
+ferret: third person, singualr, imperfect, active, subjunctive of fero

+ascendo, ascendere, ascendi, ascensum

+Vocabulary
 In addition to your required vocabulary, consult the vocabulary notes from previous translation and composition assignments on this subject.